-- 12.12 A firm must keep, for a period of five years from the date a business relationship ends, or, if in relation to an occasional transaction, for five years from the date that a transaction was completed, orderly records containing: - i. internal SARs and supporting documentation; - ii. the decision of the Reporting Officer concerning whether to make an external suspicious activity report and the basis of that decision; and - iii. any external SARs in relation to that business relationship or an occasional transaction.
+11.11 A firm must keep, for a period of five years from the date a business relationship ends, or, if in relation to an occasional transaction, for five years from the date that a transaction was completed, orderly records containing:

+- i. internal SARs and supporting documentation; - ii. the decision of the Reporting Officer concerning whether to make an external suspicious activity report and the basis of that decision; and - iii. any external SARs in relation to that business relationship or an occasional transaction.

-- 12.13 A firm must keep adequate and orderly records containing the findings of reviews of: - i. complex transactions; - ii. unusual large transactions; and - iii. unusual patterns of transactions which have no apparent economic or visible lawful purpose, for a period of five years from the date the business relationship ends, or, if in relation to an occasional transaction, for five years from the date that the transaction was completed.
+11.12 A firm must keep adequate and orderly records containing the findings of reviews of:

+- i. complex transactions;

+- ii. unusual large transactions; and

+- iii. unusual patterns of transactions which have no apparent economic or visible lawful purpose,

+for a period of five years from the date the business relationship ends, or, if in relation to an occasional transaction, for five years from the date that the transaction was completed.

-- 12.14 A firm must keep adequate and orderly records containing the findings of review of clients and transactions: - connected with jurisdictions which do not or insufficiently apply the FATF Recommendations, where the business relationship or transaction has no apparent economic or visible lawful purpose; or - ii. which are the subject of international countermeasures for a period of five years from the date the business relationship ends, or, if in relation to a one-off transaction, for five years from the date that the transaction was completed. - 12.15 A firm must keep adequate and orderly records for five years detailing the dates on which training on the prevention and detection of money laundering and terrorist financing was provided, the nature of the training and the names of employees who received the training. - 12.16 A firm must ensure that the way in which CDD information (including transaction information) is recorded facilitates ongoing monitoring of each relationship.
+11.13 A firm must keep adequate and orderly records containing the findings of review of clients and transactions:

+- i. connected with jurisdictions which do not or insufficiently apply the FATF Recommendations, where the business relationship or transaction has no apparent economic or visible lawful purpose; or - ii. which are the subject of international countermeasures for a period of five years from the date the business relationship ends, or, if in relation to a one-off transaction, for five years from the date that the transaction was completed.

+11.14 A firm must keep adequate and orderly records for five years detailing the dates on which training on the prevention and detection of money laundering and the financing of terrorism was provided, the nature of the training and the names of employees who received the training.

+11.15 A firm must ensure that the way in which CDD information (including transaction information) is recorded facilitates ongoing monitoring of each relationship.

-- 12.17 For all other purposes, the records retained by a firm must be readily accessible by the firm.
-A firm must periodically review the accessibility of, and condition of, paper and electronically retrievable records and ensure adequate consideration of the safekeeping of records. - 12.18 A firm must periodically test procedures relating to retrieval of records. - 12.19 A firm that undergoes mergers, take-overs, or internal reorganisations, must ensure that records remain readily retrievable for the required period when rationalising computer systems and storage arrangements. - 12.20 Records must be maintained in a format which would enable the firm to respond fully and rapidly to enquiries received from the FIA or law enforcement relating to: - i.
-Whether it maintains, or has maintained during the previous five years a business relationship with any person and; - ii. the nature of that relationship. - 12.21 Where documentation is held overseas or by third parties, such as under outsourcing arrangements, or where reliance is placed on introducers or intermediaries, this will present additional factors for a financial services business to consider.
-Where record keeping is outsourced, a firm remains responsible for compliance with all requirements. - 12.22 Where an introducer ceases to trade or have a relationship with a client that it has introduced to a firm, particular care needs to be taken to retain, or hand over, the appropriate client records. - 12.23 A firm must not enter into outsourcing arrangement or place reliance on third parties to retain records where access to records is likely to be impeded by confidentiality or data protection restrictions.
+11.16 For all other purposes, the records retained by a firm must be readily accessible by the firm.
+A firm must periodically review the accessibility of, and condition of, paper and electronically retrievable records and ensure adequate consideration of the safekeeping of records.

+11.17 A firm must periodically test procedures relating to retrieval of records.

+11.18 A firm that undergoes mergers, take-overs, or internal reorganisations, must ensure that records remain readily retrievable for the required period when rationalising computer systems and storage arrangements.

+11.19 Records must be maintained in a format which would enable the firm to respond fully and rapidly to enquiries received from the FIA or law enforcement relating to:-

+- i.
+Whether it maintains, or has maintained during the previous five years a business relationship with any person and; - ii. the nature of that relationship.

+11.20 Where documentation is held overseas or by third parties, such as under outsourcing arrangements, or where reliance is placed on introducers or intermediaries, this will present additional factors for a financial services business to consider.
+Where record keeping is outsourced, a firm remains responsible for compliance with all requirements.

+11.21 Where an introducer ceases to trade or have a relationship with a client that it has introduced a firm, particular care needs to be taken to retain, or hand over, the appropriate client records.

+11.22 A firm must not enter into outsourcing arrangement or place reliance on third parties to retain records where access to records is likely to be impeded by confidentiality or data protection restrictions.